Welcome to COT

 Rehearsals for the COT are held on Tuesdays from 7:00 to 9:30 PM at the Tucson Jewish Community Center, located at River Road and Dodge Blvd.
 The season runs from the middle of August through mid-May.
 Rehearsals start on August 16.

 The COT provides local musicians with an opportunity to play in a full symphony orchestra.
 If you are a musician who enjoys playing symphonic music—and occasionally Pops music—we invite you to join us.
+We are currently seeking a co-principal oboe, bassoon, violas and basses.
 Learn more.

 Photo Credits: Orchestra photos courtesy of Robert A. Suomala, Crowder Hall, 2010.